programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 You will continue adding to this script in later steps to build the 3D scene.

-The `// Variable declaration and setting` part of the script is where variables used in the scene will be declared (using `let`).
+The `// Variable declaration and setting` part of the script is where variables used in the scene are declared (using `let`).
 A variable is a named piece of information that your code can refer to later.
 At this stage, only `container` is declared, but more variables (such as scene, camera, renderer, lights, models, and controls) will be declared later.

 The `//Function calls` part is where functions are run.
 Here, `init()` calls the `init` function, which means the code inside `function init() { ... }` (defined below in Function definitions) will run.
 Later you will also add an `animate()` function.